The Bankrate promise

 At Bankrate, we strive to help you make smarter financial decisions.
 To help readers understand how insurance affects their finances, we have licensed insurance professionals on staff who have spent a combined 47 years in the auto, home and life insurance industries.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation of .
 Our content is backed by Coverage.com, LLC, a licensed entity (NPN: 19966249).
 For more information, please see our .

-However, the cost of living in Miami is driven by factors besides housing.
-Data from Salary.com shows that prices in Miami had increased nearly 3% from a year ago, with the biggest price increases seen in transportation and food, in addition to housing.
-Overall, Salary.com’s analysis found that the cost of living in Miami is 11.6% higher than the national average.
+The cost of living in Miami is driven by factors besides housing.
+Data from Salary.com shows that prices in Miami increased nearly 3% from a year ago, with the biggest price increases occurring in transportation and food, in addition to housing.
+Overall, Salary.com’s analysis found that the cost of living in Miami is 15.4% higher than the national average.

 Housing costs in Miami